richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 }
 ```

+`cantonService = inject(CantonService);` is the modern, function-based way to get the service
+injected into the component.
+It replaces the older constructor based Dpendency Injection.

 We also have to fix up `App.html` to specify that the boolean signals now come from the injected `cantonService` Service.

 ```html